 17.1.
 Industrial Accident Insurance shall be provided to employees in accordance with applicable Oregon laws, rules and regulations.

 17.2.
-During the life of this Agreement, the District will provide a long-term disability benefit to insure sixty (60) percent of the employee’s basic monthly earnings for any disability resulting from an on or off-duty injury or illness.
+During the life of this Agreement, the District will provide a long-term disability benefit to insure sixty (60) percent of the employee’s base wage for any disability resulting from an on or off-duty injury or illness.

 17.3.
 The disability insurance will provide salary protection when ninety (90) days have elapsed from the time of the disabling injury or illness.